Disha1998/Trustified_Ethernals/bounty-integration.md

 ## List of Bounties implemented:

-**⭓  Polygon with Spheron:** We have used Polygon Mumbai Testnet for deploying smart contracts of **1) Escrow Agreement**
+**Polygon with Spheron:** We have used Polygon Mumbai Testnet for deploying smart contracts of **1) Escrow Agreement**
 **2) Chainklink VRF**
 **3) Chainlink Price Feed.**
-**⚫  Spheron:** We have used Spheron Decentralized cloud to host our Dapp using Pinta storage integration of Spheron.
+**Spheron:** We have used Spheron Decentralized cloud to host our Dapp using Pinta storage integration of Spheron.

 [Dapp url]:(https://trustified-dapp-nxnss6.argoapp.io/).